raymond0208/global-stock-analysis/README.md

 - All monetary values (Working Capital and Free Cash Flow) are displayed in millions (M)
 - The application uses the yfinance library to fetch financial data
 - Due to rate limiting, you might need to wait a few seconds between requests
-- Make sure you have a stable internet connection when running the application
-- The .gitignore file is configured to exclude:
-  - Virtual environment (venv/)
-  - Python cache files (__pycache__/)
-  - IDE specific files (.idea/, .vscode/)
-  - Log files and OS-specific files

-## Troubleshooting
-If you encounter issues:
-1. Ensure your virtual environment is activated
-2. Verify all dependencies are installed correctly
-3. Check your internet connection
-4. Try running the script again after a few minutes if you encounter rate limiting